MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 ### Power Automate hosted RPA

+The hosted machine group capability of the [Power Automate hosted RPA](../desktop-flows/hosted-rpa-overview) solution now supports customer-managed keys (CMK).
+After applying CMK, you must reprovision any existing hosted machine groups using the “Reprovision group” button on the machine group details page.
+Once reprovisioned, the VM disks for the hosted machine group bots will be encrypted with the CMK.

+> [!NOTE]
-Customer-managed key (CMK) is supported for the hosted machine group capability of the [Power Automate hosted RPA](../desktop-flows/hosted-rpa-overview) solution
+> Customer-managed key (CMK) for the hosted machine capability is currently not available